AlonsoBTech/terraform-portfolio-project/README.md

 mkdir terraform-js
 ```

-Now create your terraform "state.tf" file which we will be using for storing our state file on AWS
+Now create your terraform "state.tf" file, we will configure it to have AWS as our backend for storing the state file.
-as our backend instead of having it stored locally.

 </details>